-There is no doubt that Australia's food production industry is held in the highest of standards.
-Exporting millions of dollars of produce across the world every year, the success of many businesses relies on demand from foreign nations.
+There is no doubt that Australia’s food production industry is held to the highest standards.
+Exporting millions of dollars of produce across the world every year.
+The success of many firms relies on demand from foreign nations.

 This particular case began on February 4 after Victoria’s Department of Health and Human Services issued a salmonella infection warning in relation to a number of pre-packed lettuce products out of one company.

-The lettuce was sold in supermarkets in salad mixes, pre-packaged sandwiches at selected 7-Eleven stores or distributed to community facilities such as hospitals and schools.
-After a number of complaints from the public, authorities narrowed down the offending lettuce and further testing confirmed the presence of the Salmonella anatum strain.
+The lettuce was sold in supermarkets in salad mixes and pre-packaged sandwiches at selected 7-Eleven stores.
+Even are distributed to community facilities such as hospitals and schools.
+After a number of complaints from the public, authorities limited the offending lettuce.
+And further testing confirmed the presence of the Salmonella anatum strain.

 Upon this discovery, all lettuce products from this manufacturer were voluntarily recalled and a general health warning was issued.
 Nationwide, consumers were urged to return purchases to stores to slow the salmonella infection.

-On February 8, The New Daily reported an assurance from the company that its lettuce products were back on helves and safe for consumers.
+On February 8, The New Daily reported an assurance from the company that its lettuce products were back on helve and safe for buyers.

 “Australian quality assurance (QA) standards are recognised throughout the world as being of the highest quality.”